hanylovescode/zhiyanfoo.github.io/courses/machine-learning.md

 packages like sci-kit learn, this might not be the course for you.
-While there are other courses that might be theoretical in the sense that they go in depth to show why certain algorithms work, this course places a strong emphasis on fundamentals ideas in machine learning irrespective of any particular algorithm.
-It's an approach I really enjoyed but at times even I found it a bit too mathy.
-In the end though you'll have a very strong grasp of the fundamentals of machine learning and be very aware of how easy it is to contaminate your data or overfit it for example.
+While there are other courses that might be theoretical in the sense that they go in depth to show why certain algorithms work, this course places a strong emphasis on fundamental ideas in machine learning irrespective of any particular algorithm.
+It's an approach I really enjoyed but at times even I found myself lost in all the math.
+In the end though you'll have a very strong grasp of the fundamentals of machine learning and be very aware of how easy it is to contaminate your data or overfit it.

 # What's the alternative?